Arctic Discovery Tour

-We'll greet you at the airport and transfer you to the Hotel in downtown Whitehorse.
-Meet your guide and the other participants for an information meeting.
+Transfer from the airport to the hotel in downtown Whitehorse.
+Meet your tour guide and the other participants for an information meeting.
 The rest of the day is at your leisure.
 (No meals included)

 Day 4 Across the dotted line.

-After an amazing night, with the sky ablaze with twinkling stars and Northern Lights, and with a hearty breakfast in our tummies, we are off to the Arctic Circle.
-Alas; the dotted line is hidden under a thick pack of snow, but there are lots of other nice features to see.
-As there are: the Arctic Circle interpretive sign, panoramic views of the Richardson Mountains, snow, mountains, more snow, more mountains, a snow hare and in the far distance hundreds of caribou.
+After an amazing evening marvelling at a sky ablaze with twinkling stars and Northern Lights, and with a hearty breakfast in our tummies, we are off to the Arctic Circle.
+The actual dotted line is hidden under a thick pack of snow, but there to amaze you are panoramic views of the Richardson Mountains, the official Arctic Circle interpretive sign, snow, mountains, more snow, more mountains, possibly a snow hare and in the far distance hundreds of caribou!

-We’ll keep driving north, and the “larger than life” theme gets to a “very, very much larger than life” stage real quick, when we cross in to the Northwest Territories.
-Once through the famous mountain pass, apt named Hurricane Alley, we descend into the seemingly endless Mackenzie River valley.
+We’ll continue our drive north, and the “larger than life” theme just keeps getting larger as we cross in to the Northwest Territories.
+Once through the famous mountain pass, aptly named Hurricane Alley, we descend into the seemingly endless Mackenzie River valley.

 At this point, the landscape changes dramatically from endless mountain ranges in to endless flat tundra.
-We'll cross the Peel River and the Mackenzie River by ways that is novel for most of us: an ice bridge!
-And no; they did not build a bridge from ice blocks like you would build an ice hotel; it’s just a very sturdy sheet of ice that will support the weight of large semi-trucks.
+We'll cross the Peel and Mackenzie Rivers via bridge – but not what you might expect – these bridges are made of ice!
+These ice bridges are actually a very sturdy sheet of ice that will support the weight of large semi-trucks.

-Another hour and a half gets us to Inuvik and the hotel for the next nights.
-(Lunch included.)
+After another hour and a half we arrive in Inuvik and our hotel for the next 2 nights.
+(Bagged lunch included.)

 This will be another fascinating day!
-We'll join the ice road truckers and drive onto the ice of a side arm of the Mackenzie River and head north towards the frozen Polar Sea.
-(Trip option: Drive your own car over the ice road! ($210 p.p.)
-You’ll be amazed about the thickness of the ice (up to 1.5 m)).
-We’ll drive past remote cabins and frozen in tug boats.
-After 180 km we'll make landfall at Tuktoyaktuk, a small Inuit town.
-In "Tuk", the Inuit (Eskimo) population lives a partly traditional life style with hunting, trapping and fishing but the oil and gas industry is also very evident in and around the town.
-The town is nicely situated in a sheltered bay on the Beaufort Sea.
-You can take photos of the old mission ship, cabins, small boats and the many tied up dogs.
-By mid-afternoon we'll return to Inuvik.
-(Lunch included)
+We'll drive north on the newly constructed road all the way to the frozen Polar Sea.
+A 180-km drive through the vast frozen tundra delivers us to Tuktoyaktuk, a small Inuit village.
+In "Tuk," the Inuit population lives a partly traditional life style with hunting, trapping and fishing but the oil and gas industry is also very evident in and around the town which is nicely situated on a sheltered bay on the Beaufort Sea.
+We'll meet our Inuit guide who will share stories about life in the frozen north.
+By mid-afternoon we'll return to Inuvik. (lunch bag included)

 Day 6 You want ice with that view?

-Today we’ll drive on another ice road through the Mackenzie Delta to the small Inuit settlement of Aklavik (120km).
-This ice road follows the smaller arms of the Mackenzie, there is a good chance of seeing wildlife on this ice road.
-In Aklavik we have time to look at the houses and have a hot chocolate at the local store before returning to Inuvik.
-(Lunch included)
+Today we’ll drive abut 120 kms on another ice road through the Mackenzie Delta to the small Inuit settlement of Aklavik.
+This ice road follows the smaller arms of the Mackenzie and there is a good chance of seeing wildlife.
+In Aklavik we have time to tour the settlement and have a hot chocolate at the local store before returning to Inuvik. (lunch bag included)

-Trip option: Complete your arctic experience with an unique dog sledding trip.
+Trip option: Complete your arctic experience with a unique dog sledding trip.
 You can mush your own dog team and enjoy the arctic landscape from a whole different perspective.

 Day 7 A do-over by fly-over.

-We depart Inuvik for Whitehorse.
-At the airport you will be picked up and transferred to your hotel in downtown Whitehorse.
-(Lunch included)
+We depart Inuvik for Whitehorse Airport where you will be picked up and transferred to your downtown hotel.
+(Bagged lunch bag included)

-After breakfast, you'll take off on your next adventure!
+After breakfast, take off on your next adventure!
 (No meals included)

 - Airport transfers in Whitehorse and Inuvik.